Background

 Narcissists believe their own fantasies, their own confabulations.
 They staunchly defend the veracity and truthfulness of everything they're saying, not because they're deceptive, not even because they are malevolent, but because they're deluded.
 They're sick.
 They can't tell the difference between fantasy and reality.
 They've lost this capacity in early childhood.

-Narcissism is a fantasy defense written large in Gwen.
+Narcissism is a fantasy defense written large and gone awry.

 Not in the case of the narcissist.
 The narcissist's great deception is the belief that he is human, that he is not an absence but a presence, that he somehow exists, that he is able to relate to other people, that he's able to comprehend the essence of being human, of humanness, that his dynamics are indistinguishable from the dynamics of other people, normal people, healthy people.